Reign

 The Best WooCommerce Gift Card Plugins I Actually Tested

-1. WooCommerce Gift Cards
+1. WooCommerce Gift Cards (by Automattic)

-I started with the official WooCommerce gift card solution, expecting the most stable integration—and overall, that expectation proved correct.
+I started with the official WooCommerce gift card solution, expecting the most stable integration, and overall, that expectation proved correct.
 I liked that the plugin created actual gift card products that behave independently from coupons.
 Email delivery triggered reliably in all test orders.

 I particularly appreciated balance tracking.
 When recipients spent less than the card value, the leftover credit remained available automatically.
 This alone separates it from basic coupon-based WooCommerce Gift Card Plugins that lack persistent credit tracking.